DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 <h3 id="api_routes">Configuring Routes for API</h3>

-Now we should add сustom routes to our controllers.
+Now we should add custom routes to our controllers.
 These routes will map incoming requests to specific handlers.
 You can find the full route scheme [in the corresponding article](desktop/server_side.md#requestresponsedetails).

 Open App_Start -> WebApiConfig and add routes for Task, Link and Data into it.